GM-UAW talks take turn for worse; settlement not near

 In a statement, GM said it continues to negotiate in good faith “with very good proposals that benefit employees today and builds a stronger future for all of us.”

-The company says it is committed to talking around the clock to resolve the dispute.
+The company said it is committed to talking around the clock to resolve the dispute.

 But Dittes wrote that while both sides had made progress on important issues two days ago, the talks now “have taken a turn for the worse.”